 Zoom hits $1 billion in quarterly revenue

-Zoom shares fell more than 10% in after-hours trading, after closing up 2% on Monday
+Zoom shares fell 12% in after-hours trading, after closing up 2% on Monday.

-Zoom Video Communications Inc. reported over $1 billion in revenue for the quarter ended in July, fueled by strong demand for its videoconferencing services that became ubiquitous during the pandemic for holding office meetings, school classes and all sorts of virtual gatherings.
+Zoom Video Communications Inc.'s quarterly revenue surpassed $1 billion for the first time in the company’s history, though the strong demand for its videoconferencing services that made it ubiquitous during the pandemic is showing signs of easing as regular activities resume.

-The roughly 54% revenue increase, while slightly better than Wall Street expected, couldn’t match the massive growth Zoom saw in the prior-year period, when revenue surged more than fourfold as companies leaned more heavily into remote working.
+The roughly 54% increase in revenue, while slightly better than Wall Street expected, couldn’t match the huge growth that Zoom had in the year-earlier period, when revenue surged fourfold compared with the prior year as companies leaned more heavily into remote working.

+While the company forecast revenue of more than $1 billion again in the current quarter, its adjusted earnings guidance came in lower than expected.
+And company officials said small businesses and consumers were starting to spend less as opportunities for in-person meetings and gatherings expand.
+Zoom officials said some metrics supercharged by the pandemic had begun to normalize as customers returned to "more thoughtful, measured buying-patterns."

 |Ticker